DeltaSierra4/SMAK/README.md

 * annual_cat, monthly_cat, global_cat: Results from each category of posts (comments, messages, or regular posts on news feed) grouped by year, month, or total timespan, respectively.
 * annual_cross, monthly_cross, global_cross: Results from all category of posts grouped by year, month, or total timespan, respectively.

-Within each subdirectory of post category (comments, messages, or posts) or directly in each _cross subdirectory are directories that will store relevant results.
+Within each subdirectory of post category (comments, messages, or posts) or directly in each "\_cross" subdirectory are directories that will store relevant results.

 * sgrank, sgrank_hl: Wordcloud of key terms extracted by the SGRank algorithm on your posts or headlines from URLs linked, if any exist, respectively.
 * textrank, textrank_hl: Wordcloud of key terms extracted by the TextRank algorithm on your posts or headlines from URLs linked, if any exist, respectively.